grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 "And the batteries?"

-"Batteries, fuel, ballast tanks are all below these deck panels.
+"Eh, Batteries, fuel, ballast tanks are all below these deck panels.
 You have to pull them up to get at them.
 Since I rarely use the electric motor, the batteries almost always have a full charge on them -- as they do right now -- if that helps somehow.
 Obviously not enough juice to power your giant fuckin' washtub over there."

 [//]: # (----- EDITED TO HERE -----)